dbpedia/databus/API.md

 Before saving your inputs to the database, they will be validated in 2 steps:

 1) **Construct Query:** A construct query is executed on your RDF input to only select the needed triples.
 This prevents users from inserting unneeded information.
-2) **SHACL Validation** The result of the construct is validated with SHACL constraints.
-This makes sure that the information in your input is complete
+2) **SHACL Validation** The result of the construct query is validated with SHACL constraints.
+This makes sure that the information in your input is complete and formatted correctly

 ### URI Rules